BSc (Hons) International Business

 We have successfully accredited this programme with a professionally-recognised Chartered Management Institute qualification.
 Upon graduation, you will also receive the CMI Level 5 Extended Diploma in Management and Leadership.
 You’ll automatically become a member of the CMI for the duration of your course and one year after providing you with access to a wealth of resources and employability events.

-With Foundation Year
+With Foundation Year (four years)

 This four year courses incorporates a Foundation Year to prepare you for undergraduate study, by developing your business knowledge and study skills.
 You will also develop skills in: research, presentation, critical analysis, problem solving, team building and entrepreneurship.

 All modules carry 20 credits, apart from the Sector Internship / Sector Project which each carry 60 credits.

 The programmes have a mix of common and specialist modules, with all first year modules being common across all programmes.

 - Introduction to Human Resource Management

 - Numeracy Skills for Business